Jiaxuan-Peng/social-recommender-systems/README.md

 Python version 3.8 and tensorflow version 2.5

-train and test for model
+train and test for runing the model

 build dataset for data processing

 input for small sample of data

+model for describtion

 eval for evaluation metrics